-The Africa Group recommends that the ISA tax the capital gains arising from the transfer or sale of exploration and mining rights relating to DSM.26 When a company sells or transfers an asset, it can make a capital gain or a capital loss.
+The African Group, in its statement to the Informal Working Group on Payment Systems on March 21, 2022, recommends that the ISA tax the capital gains arising from the transfer or sale of exploration and mining rights relating to DSM.
+When a company sells or transfers an asset, it can make a capital gain or a capital loss.
 The gain is the full amount received from the sale or transfer minus the purchase price.
-Gains from the transfer of mineral rights can be very significant, up to hundreds of millions of dollars, for a single mining license making the Africa Group's proposal and important one for the ISA to consider.27
+Gains from the transfer of mineral rights can be very significant, up to hundreds of millions of dollars for a single mining license, making the African Group's proposal and important one for the ISA to consider (IGF, 2021).

 The taxation of the transfer of mining rights pertaining to resources in the Area seems consistent with the ISA's legal mandate.
-Specifically, Section 8(1)c) of Annex 1 of the Implementing Agreement gives the ISA the option to choose a royalty system or combination of a royalty and profit-sharing system.
+Specifically, Section 8(1)c) of Annex 1 of the Implementing Agreement gives the ISA the option to choose a royalty system or combination of a royalty and profit-sharing systems.
 A capital gains tax represents a share of the profits arising from the sale or transfer of a mining right.
-Section 8(1)(b) also requires that the rates of payment be within the range of those for land-based mining, and since a tax on the sale or transfer of mining rights is a feature of most land-based fiscal regimes (see section below), not applying such a tax would give DSM a comparative advantage over land-based mining.
+Section 8(1)(b) also requires that the rates of payment be within the range of those for land-based mining, and since a tax on the sale or transfer of mining rights is a feature of most land-based fiscal regimes (see the next section), not applying such a tax would give DSM a comparative advantage over land-based mining.